D00Movenok/BounceBack/README.md

 ## Proxies

-At the moment, BounceBack only supports the HTTP(s), but in the future I plan to add DNS, raw TCP and UDP protocols.
+At the moment, BounceBack only supports the HTTP(s) and raw TCP, but in the future I plan to add DNS and raw UDP protocols.

 Proxies configuration page may be found [here](https://github.com/D00Movenok/BounceBack/wiki/2.-Proxies).